vleplat/QuatIca/core/decomp/README.md

 - **Status**: ✅ **FULLY IMPLEMENTED AND TESTED**

 ### Schur Decomposition (Under Development)
 - Note: A prototype quaternion Schur routine exists (`core/decomp/schur.py`), but it is under active development.
 It is not yet production-ready and should not be relied upon for general inputs.
-However, for Hermitian quaternion matrices (A = A^H), the Schur pipeline empirically converges to a diagonal T (as predicted by theory for unitary similarity), providing a strong validation signal.
+- Hermitian validation: For Hermitian quaternion matrices (A = A^H), the Schur pipeline empirically converges to a diagonal T (as predicted by theory), providing a strong validation signal.
+- Synthetic-unitary similarity validation: For matrices with a known Schur form constructed as `A = P S P^H` where `P` is unitary (complex subfield embedding) and `S` is diagonal or upper-triangular in the x-axis complex subfield, our Schur QR variants (rayleigh, implicit) successfully recover an (almost) upper-triangular `T` with low similarity and unitarity residuals.
+  - See unit test `tests/unit/test_schur_synthetic.py` (saves |T| heatmaps to `validation_output/`).
+  - Demo notebook cells “12d” (Schur synthetic) show |T| and metrics for a reproducible case.

 - Reproducible validation (visual and numeric):
   - Run the comparison/visualization script to compare stable variants and view Schur form plots (after activating the venv):